kimsQ/rc/docs/components/forms.md

 {% callout danger %}
 #### Cross-browser compatibility

-While Bootstrap will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
+While kimsQ RC will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
 Use custom JavaScript to disable the fieldset in these browsers.
 {% endcallout %}

 ## Readonly inputs